danomatika/Visual/README.md

 Simply create lua scripts using the [ofxLua api bindings](https://github.com/danomatika/ofxLua/tree/master/src/bindings) and run them in Visual by either dragging and dropping the script, setting it as a command line argument, or a script within a playlist/scene lua script.

-Basically:
+For a detailed info on the OF Lua bindings see: <https://github.com/danomatika/ofxLua#of-api-bindings>

+Nutshell:

 * of* things become of.*: ofRect(100, 100, 200, 200); -> of.rect(100, 100, 200, 200)
 * enums have the first two underscores replaced by periods OF_KEY_DOWN -> of.KEY.DOWN & OF_ALIGN_HORZ_LEFT -> of.ALIGN.HORZ_LEFT
 * create class instances like so: image = of.Image() <- default constructor & color = of.Color(255) <- constructor with variables ... not much diff from C++

-See the ofxLua example scripts for now on how the callback functions are laid out: <https://github.com/danomatika/ofxLua/tree/master/example/bin/data/scripts>
+See the ofxLua example scripts for now on how the callback functions are laid out: <https://github.com/danomatika/ofxLua/tree/master/luaExample/bin/data/scripts>

 There is a built in OSC server, scene manager, scene types, etc but I don't have time to document all of that right now.
 Will get to that later ...